-Steam Page Optimization: How to Get Found in The Sea of Other Steam Games
+Steam Page Optimisation: How to Get Found in The Sea of Other Steam Games

 14/04/2021 Written by The Game Marketer

 Steam is the world's number one digital distribution channel for PC games with over one billion registered accounts and 120 million active users every month.
-Those are huge numbers, but the sad fact is that for most game developers very few of those players will ever see your steam page.
+Those are huge numbers, but the sad fact is that for most game developers very few of those players will ever see your Steam page.
 In 2020 over 10,000 games were released on Steam and the competition for players attention has never been greater.
-It's now more important than ever that you spend time to optimize your Steam page to improve your games discoverability.
-Read on to discover the best ways to optimize your Steam page.
+It's now more important than ever that you spend time to optimise your Steam page to improve your games discoverability.
+Read on to discover the best ways for Steam page optimisation.

-Getting found on steam is increasingly difficult despite the huge numbers of players.
-The challenge is to get those players to your steam page and then convince them that you game deserves their attention.
-Video gamers are a discerning audience and suffer from an abundance of choice, so you need to do your best to keep them interested.
+Getting found on Steam is increasingly difficult despite the huge numbers of players.
+The challenge is to get those players to your Steam page and then convince them that your game deserves their attention.
+Video gamers are a discerning audience and suffer from an abundance of choices, so you need to do your best to keep them interested.
 There are many factors that impact a player’s decision about which game they will play and one of the most important is their awareness of it.
-You cannot rely on people stumbling across your steam page, so how do we get there?
+You cannot rely on people stumbling across your Steam page, so how do we get there?

 The most important thing you should do to make your game stand out against the thousands of other games on Steam and all over the internet is to try to have a unique selling point or USP.
 This does not have to be a reinvention of the wheel, just perhaps a different setting or even art style.
 What differentiates your video game from all others?
 Why would someone choose this one above any other option, no matter how similar it appears to be?